 - Option #1: Write a resume and cover letter that you can add to a summer job application, to help you stand apart from other job applicants.
-You can find tips on creating an effective resume at: practicalmoneyskills.com/ff75 - Option #2: Imagine you are 30 years old.
-Based on your current career and educational aspirations, construct a resume and cover letter for your 30-year-old self and when you're done, use it as a college and career road map. - Option #3: Create a LinkedIn account highlighting your professional strengths.
+You can find tips on creating an effective resume at practicalmoneyskills.com/ff96. - Option #2: Imagine you are 30 years old.
+Based on your current career and education aspirations, construct a resume and cover letter for your 30-year-old self; when you're done, use these as a college and career road map.